 Top spring garden tips from the Bateman's team

-We're showcasing the garden this spring as part of the National Trust London & South East Gardens Programme.
-Our team have been working hard to prepare the garden as it blossoms back into life after the winter and we asked them for their top tips for this season.
+Our garden and estates team look forward to the arrival of spring and have been working hard to prepare the garden as it blossoms back into life after the winter.
+We asked them for their top tips for this season.

 Our top tips for spring gardens

 Len's top tip for this time of year is to consider planting for scent in your garden.